cyverse/irods-adm/coding-standards-bash.md

 ### Testing Strings

 Use the `-z` operator for checking if a string is empty and `-n` for checking if a string is non-empty.
-This makes it clear what the code is testing.
+This makes it more clear what the code is testing.

 ```bash
 # Do this